os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier.md

 ## Compile and run

-In the terminal, navigate to the `threads-and-synchronization/mandatory` directory.
+In the terminal, navigate to the `mandatory` directory.
 Use [make][wp-make] to compile the program.

 [wp-make]: https://en.wikipedia.org/wiki/Make_(software)